 - any other information you should include

-Before you accept a commission, it’s also worth agreeing how many rounds of edits you’ll make to your work.
+Before you accept a commission, it’s also worth agreeing how many rounds of edits you’ll make.

-Here are five things you need to keep track of as a freelancer writer:
+Here are five things you need to track:

 - the status of each of your project

 I use a timer on my computer to track my hours, a spreadsheet to record my income and expenses and a professional journal to record the status of each project.

 Use Google Calendar to manage deadlines and an app like Trello or ToDoist to manage commitments.
 I combine Trello with Kanban.